lino-framework/lino/docs/demos.rst

     :target: http://demo2.lino-framework.org

     `demo2 <http://demo2.lino-framework.org>`_ shows
-    an early prototype of Lino Homeworkschool.
+    an early prototype of Lino Homeworkschool
+    (:mod:`lino.projects.homeworkschool`).
+    Note that this is currently a sleeping project because there is no acute need.

   <NEXTROW>